hicksjduk/sudoku-haskell/README.md

 ### Sudoku

+A Sudoku puzzle consists of a square grid, which is further divided into boxes such that each square is in one row, one column and one box.
+A box contains the same number of squares as a row or a column.
+In a solution, every possible value appears exactly once in each row, each column and each box.
+A puzzle is seeded with a number of values.

-A Sudoku puzzle is represented by a list of lists of `Int`, which contains the grid of values that must be filled in.
+Within the solver, a Sudoku puzzle is represented by a list of lists of `Int`, which contains the grid of values that must be filled in.
 Each empty square in the grid contains the value 0; each non-empty square contains the relevant value.